Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra request fields specific for sales requests

+* oppdragsnummer - assignment number in the broker system
 * kjopere (buyers) - list of persons or organizations.
 The structure also includes eierbrok (ownership fraction):
   * id - (identification) - A unique number that identifies the buyer, can be personal number or organization number
   * fornavn (first name) - Required for persons